noahehall/theBookOfNoah/0current/security/websecurity.md

 ### best practices

+- these are part of ever mitigation strategy

 - test code in a dedicated and isolated test environment that resembles prod as close as possible
 - have reliable, reproducible, and revertible release processes.
 - after each release, execute penetration testing to identify vulnerabilities before their exploited
 - logging, monitoring & error reporting in your runtime environment
 - stay ahead of security advisories for any third-party code
+- dont rely on any type of header validation
+- dont use microsoft windows servers (haha IMO!)
+  - or just dont use microsoft windows!

 - defense in depth: secure your application with redundancies
   - consider and enforce security at every level of the stack